Take your readers on a heroine's journey

 You are:

-Already an expert in your field, and an educator:
+Already an expert in your field, and an educator.

 You're an academic, teacher, researcher, journalist, filmmaker and/or speaker.

-An avid reader, and a writer in some form,
+An avid reader, and a writer in some form.

-Both scholastic and spiritual:
+Both scholastic and spiritual.

-Passionate about your subject:
+Passionate about your subject.

-Offering beautiful, positive ideas:
+Offering beautiful, positive ideas.

-Committed to meeting deadlines,
+Committed to meeting deadlines.

-Aware that creativity thrives inside boundaries,
+Aware that creativity thrives inside boundaries.

-Highly motivated and ready for a challenge,
+Highly motivated and ready for a challenge.

 You know this book is yours to write, because...

 • The idea for this book won't leave you alone.
 You know it's yours to write.
+You can feel it in your bones.

 Professionally speaking, your goals are...